 If you like to have meat in your spaghetti sauce, you certainly can add it.
 I love to use ground pork sausage in my sauce, or you can use ground beef.
 You can brown the meat with the onions (be sure to cook it thoroughly), draining off the extra fat, or cook the meat separately and add it to the sauce at the end.

 It’s easy to freeze any leftovers to use later or make a larger batch with the intent to freeze for future use.
-Simply allow the sauce to cool completely, ladle the desired amount into sealable freezer bags, label, and lay flat in your freezer.
+Allow the sauce to cool completely, spoon the desired amount into sealable freezer bags, label, and lay flat in your freezer.
 Once frozen, they stack easily in your freezer.

 Thawing and Reheating Instructions:

 When you are ready to use the sauce, let it thaw at room temperature for a few hours or in the refrigerator overnight.
 Then, reheat on the stovetop over medium-low heat until warmed through.

 - 1 sweet onion, diced

 - 6 garlic cloves, minced, (more or less based on preference)

 - 2 28 ounce cans crushed tomatoes, preferably fire-roasted